October 6, 2022

 2.3.2 The requirements under the CCPA

-In California, there are two main laws that govern the collection and processing of personal data - California Consumer Privacy Act (CCPA) and California Online Privacy Protection Act (CalOPPA).
+In California, two primary laws govern the collection and processing of personal data - the California Consumer Privacy Act (CCPA) and the California Online Privacy Protection Act (CalOPPA).

 A Privacy policy is explicitly required by the CalOPPA and indirectly by the CCPA.
 If CCPA applies to your business, then certainly CalOPPA applies as well.